munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

-All of this is correct, but the fact that the first nonterminal in the body of the rule is the same as the head of the rule means this production is **left-recursive**.
+All of this is correct, but the fact that the first symbol in the body of the rule is the same as the head of the rule means this production is **left-recursive**.
 Some parsing techniques, including the one we're going to use, have trouble with left recursion.
 (Recursion elsewhere, like we have in `unary` and the indirect recursion for grouping in `primary` are not a problem.)